Selecting the Right Food & Beverage Pump

 Fluid viscosity is the most concerning characteristic to pump operators.
 The above flow rate performance rating for pumps will decrease with material viscosity.
 Most pumps are rated for maximum flow rate with water at 1 centipoise (cP).
 Most food ingredients are thicker than water, reducing maximum output anywhere from 5 percent to upwards of 25 percent performance reduction.
 Typically, centrifugal pumps are used for lower viscosity fluids and pumps such as piston, lobe, diaphragm and others are used for higher viscosity liquids.

 Material viscosity will affect how well the pump can load material into the inlet of the pump as well as output.
 Lobe pumps do not create significant inlet suction and have a difficult time priming higher viscosity liquids.
 Electric or pneumatic diaphragm pumps and peristaltic pumps are able to load high viscosity materials into the pump with the suction they produce.
-If the material’s viscosity exceeds 100,000 cP, a ram unit will be required to apply downward pressure to material into the pump when unloading from containers.
+If the material’s viscosity exceeds 100,000 cP, a ram unit will be required to apply downward pressure to push material into the pump when unloading from containers.

 Abrasion

 Material abrasiveness can wear out pump components easily, especially when using centrifugal-style pumps, which causes higher repair costs.
-Material with high sugar content will quickly wear out components compared to other materials.
+Material with high sugar content will more quickly wear out components compared to other materials.
 Lobe pumps will sometimes use specialty materials and coatings to properly handle this increased abrasion but can still struggle with leaking rotary seals and rotor wear over time.
 Diaphragm pumps, which do not employ a rotary seal or rotating components, handle abrasive materials much easier than the tight tolerances required in lobe pumps.

 Shear